 If you haven't booked a computer and there is one free, you are welcome to use it, but to be sure of getting a PC, you should always book ahead.

-PCs and laptops may be booked in person, by phone, by email or online.
+PCs and laptops may be booked in person, by phone, by email or online - advance booking not currently available due to Covid-19 restrictions.

-Wi-fi is also available to library members at all public libraries.
+WiFi is available to library members at all public libraries.
 Borrowers are welcome to use their own laptops, tablets etc. in our branches.

 Children under the age of 15 are welcome to use the Internet if a parent/guardian supervises their session.
 There are dedicated PCs in Blackrock, Deansgrange and dlr LexIcon which can be used by children alone

-Public Access Internet Computers and Laptops Conditions of Use
+Public Access Internet Computers and Laptops Conditions of Use, click here

 You are welcome to use the Internet in DLR Libraries.
 Access is free.